JoinColony/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 ### `invalidateHash`

 Invalidate a hash that has timed out relative to its opponent its current challenge step.
-Note that this can be called to 'invalidate'
+Note that this can be called to 'invalidate' a nonexistent hash, if the round has an odd number of entrants and so the last hash is being given a bye to the next round.

 **Parameters**